ralfbiedert/cheats.rs/content/_index.md

 In addition, have a look at the ususal suspects. {{ book(page="") }} {{ ex(page="") }} {{ std(page="std") }}

-> **Author's Opinion** <sup>💬</sup> &mdash; If you have never seen or used any Rust it might be good to visit one of the links above before continuing; the next chapter might feel a bit terse otherwise.
+> **Opinion** <sup>💬</sup> &mdash; If you have never seen or used any Rust it might be good to visit one of the links above before continuing; the next chapter might feel a bit terse otherwise.

 </div></panel></tab>